2019ChenGong/DPImageBench/README.md

 INFO - evaluator.py - 2024-11-13 21:50:27,200 - The FLD of synthetic images is 7.258963584899902
 INFO - evaluator.py - 2024-11-13 21:50:27,200 - The ImageReward of synthetic images is -2.049745370597344
 ```
-The first line shows the accuracy of the downstream task when noise is added to the validation results of the sensitive dataset for classifier selection.
+The first line shows the accuracy of the downstream task when noise is added to the validation results of the sensitive dataset for classifier selection (`model.eval = val`), across three studied classification outcomes.

 If synthetic images are used as the validation set (`model.eval = sen`), the first line would be:
 ```
 INFO - evaluator.py - 2024-11-12 09:06:18,148 - The best acc of accuracy (using synthetic images as the validation set) of synthetic images from resnet, wrn, and resnext are [59.48, 63.99, 59.53000000000001].
 ```
+The synthetic images can be found at the `/exp/<algorithm_name>/<file_name>/gen/gen.npz`.

 ## 5. Contacts
 If you have any question about our work or this repository, please don't hesitate to contact us by emails or open an issue under this project.